-- 28 Provide 6/3 litre dual flush toilet suites to all water closets. - Reason: To conserve water. - A tempering valve shall be installed so as to deliver hot water at the outlet of all sanitary fixtures, such as baths, basins and showers, at a temperature not exceeding 43.5°C for all childhood centres, primary and secondary schools and nursing homes or similar facilities for aged, sick persons or persons with disabilities; and 50°C in all other classes of buildings. - Reason: required by Cl.
-NSW 1.10.2 of the NSW Code of Practice Plumbing and Drainage. - 30 Access for people with disabilities in accordance with AS1428.1 is to be provided to the main entrance of the building and within the building.
-Ramp details being submitted to Council for approval PRIOR TO ISSUE OF CONSTRUCTION CERTIFICATE. - Reason: Required by Clause D3.2 of the Building Code of Australia. - Facilities for the use of people with disabilities must be provided as specified in Clause F2.4 Building Code of Australia and shall be constructed to the requirements of AS 1428.1-1998 "Design for Access and Mobility". - Reason: Required by Clause F2.4 of the Building Code of Australia. - 32 Disabled toilet facilities must be unisex. - Reason: Required by Policy 05.02.10 of the Lismore City Council.
+- 28 Provide 6/3 litre dual flush toilet suites to all water closets.
+Reason: To conserve water. - 29 A tempering valve shall be installed so as to deliver hot water at the outlet of all sanitary fixtures, such as baths, basins and showers, at a temperature not exceeding 43.5°C for all childhood centres, primary and secondary schools and nursing homes or similar facilities for aged, sick persons or persons with disabilities; and 50°C in all other classes of buildings.

+Reason: required by Cl.
+NSW 1.10.2 of the NSW Code of Practice Plumbing and Drainage.

+- 30 Access for people with disabilities in accordance with AS1428.1 is to be provided to the main entrance of the building and within the building.
+Ramp details being submitted to Council for approval PRIOR TO ISSUE OF CONSTRUCTION CERTIFICATE.
+Reason: Required by Clause D3.2 of the Building Code of Australia. - 31 Facilities for the use of people with disabilities must be provided as specified in Clause F2.4 Building Code of Australia and shall be constructed to the requirements of AS 1428.1-1998 "Design for Access and Mobility".